augustovictor/tech-checklists/code-review/checklist-en.md

   - [ ] Private utilities called by a public function right after the public function itself

   ### Encapsulation
-  - [ ] Hide as much as possible
+  - [ ] Esconda o máximo possível

   ### Design
-  - [ ] Class size (Count responsibilities)
+  - [ ] Tamanho da classe (Contar quantidade de responsabilidades);
-  - [ ] The name of a class should describe what responsibilities it fulfills
+  - [ ] O nome da classe deve descrever que responsabilidades ela tem;
-  - [ ] If we cannot derive a concise name for a class, then it’s likely too large
+  - [ ] Se não é possível criar um nome consiso para uma classe, é provável que ela esteja com muitas responsabilidades;
-  - [ ] Organize your code for change
+  - [ ] Escreva um código que esteja preparado para mudanças;

-  - [ ] SRP
+  #### SRP

   - [ ] We should also be able to write a brief description of the class in about 25 words, without using the words “if,” “and,” “or,” or “but.”
   - [ ] Class or module should have one, and only one, reason to change
   - [ ] Do you want your tools organized into toolboxes with many small drawers each containing well-defined and well-labeled components?
 Or do you want a few drawers that you just toss everything into?